realworldocaml/book/en/04-lists-options-and-patterns.md

     Some l >>= List.tl >>= List.tl >>= List.hd;;
 val third : 'a list -> 'a option = <fun>
 ```

+For a more complete discussion of programming with monads, see the error
+handling chapter.

 ## Pattern matching with `function`